TritonDataCenter/manta/docs/user-guide/jobs-reference.md

 becomes available or it may fail with a TaskInitError if the service determines that it's unlikely to have disk available any time soon.

+**Note:** each task's stdout and stderr are staged to the local disk for the duration of the task.
+For programs that emit a lot of data to stdout or stderr, the "disk" property may need to be adjusted accordingly.

 These defaults are not stable.
 If you intend to depend on these values, you should explicitly specify "1024" for memory and "8" for disk.